By Perry Price

 As we navigate the second year of the COVID-19 pandemic, the healthcare industry is continuing to experience significant amounts of change.
 Furthermore, the health crisis brought underlying technology issues in the industry to the surface and, now a year into it, there is no slowing down digital transformation – or going back.

 As the healthcare industry continues to embrace the now necessary rapid digital transformation, three key trends are shaping the future of digital communications in healthcare: upgrading digital infrastructure, making telehealth more accessible and offering options for healthcare at home.
+Healthcare communications cloud phone systems are the prime difference right now.
 Enabling these trends is the need for an advanced underlying communications infrastructure that will enable healthcare organizations to move forward in this new digital era.

 Time for an Upgrade